-- 1 The proper functioning (or success) of our School depends directly on the quality of the relationships between staff and pupils.
-Interest, concern, trust, mutual respect, understanding, tolerance, humour and generosity of judgement are all of central importance. - In our dealings with young people it is undesirable and unnecessary for us to be suspicious, unduly wary or fearful, but we should understand that innocent motives, words and actions can sometimes be misconstrued. - In the context of our teaching, pastoral or other professional responsibilities we may be involved in one-to-one situations with pupils.
+- The proper functioning (or success) of our School depends directly on the quality of the relationships between staff and pupils.
+Interest, concern, trust, mutual respect, understanding, tolerance, humour and generosity of judgement are all of central importance. - In our dealings with young people, it is undesirable and unnecessary for us to be suspicious, unduly wary or fearful, but we should understand that innocent motives, words and actions can sometimes be misconstrued. - In the context of our teaching, pastoral, examination, tutorial or other professional responsibilities we may be involved in one-to-one situations with pupils.
 These meetings should take place in school time, in the vicinity of and with the knowledge of other teachers and pupils.
-If the circumstances are to be outside the normal run, it is advisable to alert a senior colleague about the nature, purpose and locality of the meeting. - 4 We should exercise special care during residential activities and work undertaken before or after school, at weekends and in the holidays. - Physical contact between a staff member and pupils should be avoided.
+If the circumstances are to be outside the normal run, it is advisable to alert a senior colleague about the nature, purpose and locality of the meeting. - We should exercise special care during residential activities and work undertaken before or after school, at weekends and in the holidays. - Physical contact between a staff member and pupils should be avoided.
 However, where it is necessary, for example, in the public demonstration of a particular skill, it should be impersonal and beyond the risk of misinterpretation.
-Members of staff should make themselves familiar with the advice in regard to the use of physical restraint (see below). - If a young person becomes distressed in a one-to-one situation, verbal reassurance and comfort rather than physical comfort should be offered.
-An additional teacher of the same sex as the pupil can always be called to give assistance. - 7 Staff should not become deeply involved in a young person's problems outside school.
+Members of staff should make themselves familiar with the advice in regard to the use of Physical contact with pupils/Safe handling/Use of reasonable force (see below). - If a young person becomes distressed in a one-to-one situation, verbal reassurance and comfort rather than physical comfort should be offered.
+An additional teacher of the same gender as the pupil can always be called to give assistance. - Staff should not become deeply involved in a young person's problems outside school.
 Senior colleagues can, where appropriate, secure help from external agencies. - Staff should not have social contact with a pupil for the purpose of establishing a friendship or strengthening a relationship.
-Where there are, coincidentally, social contacts between staff and pupils, for example where the parent and teacher are part of the same social circle, these contacts should be openly acknowledged and care should be exercised that they are not misconstrued. - 9 If a member of staff finds him/herself to any marked degree the subject of a young person's attentions, friendship or immature affections, a suitably distant (but not unkind) professionalism should serve, and include, if need be, the alerting of a colleague. - 10 Staff should avoid communication with pupils using electronic media except for purposes related to their professional responsibilities and then only in a manner which is transparent and open to scrutiny.
-Detailed guidance on this area will be included in the School's eSafety policy. - Except in circumstances of emergency, illness or extreme necessity it may be inadvisable for a member of staff to give a child a lift on his or her own.
+Where there are, coincidentally, social contacts between staff and pupils, for example where the parent and teacher are part of the same social circle, these contacts should be openly acknowledged and care should be exercised that they are not misconstrued. - If a member of staff finds him/herself to any marked degree the subject of a young person's attentions, friendship or immature affections, a suitably distant approach should be taken and advice sought from the Pastoral Vice Principal or senior colleague. - Staff should avoid communication with pupils using electronic/social media except for purposes related to their professional responsibilities and then, only in a manner which is transparent and open to scrutiny.
+Detailed guidance on this area will be included in the School's e-Safety policy. - Except in circumstances of emergency, illness or extreme necessity it may be inadvisable for a member of staff to give a child a lift on his or her own.